PublicDataWorks/verdad/prompts/Stage_4_review_prompt.md

 2. Evidence-Based Scoring:
    - Score must be justified by direct references to the content
-   - Each claim in the explanation must cite specific elements from the snippet
+   - Each claim in the explanation must cite specific elements from the transcription
    - Acknowledge when content contains mixed or ambiguous political signals

 ---